sole/aafm/README.md

 As you can see, an **aafm-cli.py** GUI counterpart is missing.
 There was one at the beginning but I didn't redo it when I rewrote most of the code from scratch.
 Feel free to... you know what, if you're interested in having a CLI version.

-This has been developed in a Ubuntu Linux 10.10 system.
-I have no idea whether it'll work in other systems or not.
+This was initially developed in an Ubuntu Linux 10.10 system.
+I thought it wouldn't work on other systems, but it seems people are using it in a lot of places though.
+Some environments where it's known to work:

+- Ubuntu 10.10, 11.04, 11.10
+- Arch Linux
+- Windows (!!!)

 ## TO DO ##